CalSol/CalSol-Electrical-Onboarding/Section11.md

 If the LED doesn’t change brightness or the button doesn’t work, check your wiring carefully — especially the button’s connection to **GND**.

-Upon finishing the project, please reach out to lab staff for check off.
+**IMPORTANT: Upon finishing the project, please reach out to lab staff for check off.

 ---